 In tracing the Cold War politics of canonization, Moyn has constructed his own anti-canon of Cold War liberals who have each abandoned various aspects of liberalism as a result of individual choices, the geopolitics of the Cold War, or historical contingency.
 As Moyn tells me, ‘Our ideas are historically contingent and constructed; although they come about partly through the internal relations of ideas to one another as elaborated by individuals in time, they are also strongly connected to the context in which they are formulated.’

 Moyn begins with Judith Shklar, the protagonist of his lecture series overall.
 Through an examination of her early works, he demonstrates Shklar’s underlying commitment to an Enlightenment conception of liberalism that prioritised radical aspirations of emancipation.
-As the author of After Utopia, Shklar castigated Isaiah Berlin for expelling the Enlightenment from liberalism, and she rejected the eighteenth century’s shift from an emphasis on moral and intellectual self-fulfilment to an exclusive focus on negative liberty.
+As the author of After Utopia, Shklar castigated Isaiah Berlin for expelling the Enlightenment from liberalism, and she rejected liberalism’s shift from an emphasis on moral and intellectual self-fulfilment to an exclusive focus on negative liberty.
 Yet, Moyn observes that Shklar eventually retreated from these critiques in her later career and redefined the Enlightenment as a more minimalist call for safety, pluralism, and tolerance.
 Thus, Shklar moved towards a survivalist position that was empathetic to an amoral and non-ideological ‘liberalism of fear.’

 In his third lecture, Moyn focuses on Karl Popper’s critique of historicism against Austrian Marxism.
 According to Moyn, Popper’s naturalistic philosophy not only liquidated the Hegelian category of historicism which had previously inspired nineteenth century writings such as those of the British idealists, but also effectively severed the canon of liberalism from continental thought.
 Furthermore, Moyn points out that Popper’s reformulation of liberalism coincided with the rise of neoliberalism, suggesting that Cold War Liberalism remains inextricably entangled with neoliberalism and that it is important to examine the relationship between them.